lindeas/jilo-web/README.md

 This project is licensed under the GNU General Public License version 2 (GPL-2.0).
 See LICENSE file.

 Bootstrap is used in this project and is licensed under the MIT License.
-See bootstrap-license file
+See license-bootstrap file.

+JQuery is used in this project and is licensed under the MIT License.
+See license-jquery file.

 ## requirements